 The Role of the KUMEC Community Teaching Practice Liaison

-We believe strongly that our undergraduate medical students should receive a significant part of their education in the community and medical students in Stage 2 (Year 2) will be able to undertake a longitudinal placement in General Practice as part of the new MBBS Curriculum 2020, starting in September 2017.
+We believe strongly that our undergraduate medical students should receive a significant part of their education in the community.
+Our Stage 2 (Year 2) students undertake a longitudinal placement in General Practice and our Stage 3 (Year 5) students undertake an 8 week block placement in General Practice.

 Allocating over 2400 students to their general practice placements and campus block groups, across 300 teaching practices and with over 600 tutors is a major undertaking for everyone involved.
 Communication is a key to the success of our community teaching programme.